naokazuterada/MarkdownTOC/.github/CONTRIBUTING.md

 ## Issues

-Please follow the each template by the type of your issue.
+Please use the template for your type of issue.

 - [Bug Report](https://github.com/naokazuterada/MarkdownTOC/issues/new)
 - [Feature Request](https://github.com/naokazuterada/MarkdownTOC/issues/new?template=feature.md)